chrisxue815/uwo/cs2208/quiz.md

 </details>

 ## 3.59
 Write a function (subroutine) that inputs a data value in register r0 and returns value in r0.
-The function returns $y = a + bx + cx^2$, where a, b, and c are parameters built into the function (i.e., they are not passed to it).
+The function returns y = a + bx + cx<sup>2</sup>, where a, b, and c are parameters built into the function (i.e., they are not passed to it).
 The subroutine also performs clipping.
 If the output is greater than a value d, it is constrained to d (clipped).
 The input in r0 is a positive binary value in the range 0 to 0xFF.
 Apart from r0, no other registers may be modified by this subroutine.

 <details>
 <summary>Answer</summary>